How Long Does Nail Polish Take To Dry Completely?

 If you prefer a topcoat polish, consider this dry fast nail coat from Seche Vite.

-Nail Dryer
+4. Nail Dryer

-Nail dryers are compact machines that reduce the drying time of nail polish.
-For regular nail polish, a nail dryer will blow cool air.
 Nail dryers for gel nail polish contain a UV lamp that cures the nail polish.
 Some nail dryers are suitable for use on hands and feet, while others can do both hands simultaneously.

-Blow Dryer
+5. Blow Dryer

-Use your blow dryer on your freshly-painted nails to help them dry faster.
+Use your blow dryer on your freshly painted nails to help them dry faster.
 However, use the cool button rather than heat.

 Besides the risk of burning yourself, applying heat creates steam which can keep the nail polish tacky longer.
 You also want to use your blow dryer on a low setting because too much force can ripple your nail polish.

-Freezer
+6. Freezer

 This isn't the most practical option, but the cold air may thicken the polish while any circulating air helps to evaporate the solvents in the polish, allowing it to dry faster.

-Oil products
+7. Oil products

-Oils absorb the solvents and thin out the nail polish, causing it to dry faster.
-Use a dropper to apply the oil to coat the nail bed.
 Don't forget the cuticles, as it will help to soften them too.
 Let the oil sit for a few minutes until you start to see beads form.
 Once dry, wipe off the excess with a lint-free cloth.

 Professional oil drop products contain additives for conditioning and strengthening nails.
 However, if you don't have any on hand, you can substitute baby oil or cooking oil.